Hierarchical Point Attention for Indoor 3D Object Detection: Method

-The feature representation of the input point cloud $\{\mathbf{z_i}\}_{i=1}^{N}, \mathbf{z_i} \in \mathbb{R}^{d}$ is first obtained using a backbone model (\textit{e.g.}, PointNet++~\cite{pointnet2}), where $d$ is the feature dimension.
+We illustrate the general point-based 3D transformer detector in Fig.~\ref{fig:intro}.
+The features of the input point cloud $\{\mathbf{z_i}\}_{i=1}^{N}, \mathbf{z_i} \in \mathbb{R}^{d}$ is obtained using a backbone model (\textit{e.g.}, PointNet++~\cite{pointnet2}), where $d$ is the feature dimension.
 Point-based detectors generate bounding box predictions starting with $M$ ($M < N$) initial object \textit{candidates} $\{\mathbf{q_i}\}_{i=1}^{M}, \mathbf{q_i} \in \mathbb{R}^{C}$, sampled from the point cloud as object centers.
-A common approach for sampling the candidates is Furthest Point Sample (FPS).
-Once get the initial candidates, the detector then extracts features for every object candidate.
-Attention-based methods~\cite{groupfree} learn features by doing self-attention among the object candidates, and cross-attention between the candidates (\textit{i.e.}, query) and point features $\{\mathbf{z_i}\}_{i=1}^{N}$.
-The learned features of the object candidates will then be passed to prediction heads, which predict the attributes of the bounding box for each object candidate.
-The attributes of a 3D bounding box include its location (box center) $\hat{\mathbf{c}} \in \mathbb{R}^3$, size (H/W/D dimensions) $\hat{\mathbf{d}}\in \mathbb{R}^3$, orientation (heading angles) $\hat{\mathbf{a}}\in \mathbb{R}$, and the semantic label of the object $\hat{\mathbf{s}}$.
-With these parameterizations, we can represent a bounding box proposal as $\mathbf{\hat{b}} = \{\hat{\mathbf{c}}, \hat{\mathbf{d}}, \hat{\mathbf{a}}, \hat{\mathbf{s}}\}$.
-The detailed parameterizations of a bounding box are included in Appendix~\ref{sec:appendix-impl}. \paragraph{Attention mechanism} is the basic building block of transformers.
-The attention function takes in query ($Q$), key ($K$), and value ($V$) as the input.
-The output of the attention function is a weighted sum of the value with the attention weight being the scaled dot-product between the key and query:
+A common candidate sampling approach is the Farthest Point Sample (FPS).
+Once the initial candidates are obtained, the detector extracts features for every object candidate.
+Attention-based methods~\cite{groupfree} learn features by doing self-attention among the object candidates and cross-attention between the candidates (\textit{i.e.}, query) and point features $\{\mathbf{z_i}\}_{i=1}^{N}$.